Joy Ngiaw: Career

 After moving to Los Angeles in 2016, she worked in the music department for television series such as Legion (FX), Cobra Kai (Netflix), The Night Of (HBO), films Impractical Jokers: The Movie (WarnerMedia), and video games What Remains of Edith Finch.

-Joy scored Skydance Animation's first short film Blush, executive produced by David Ellison, Dana Goldberg and John Lasseter.
+In 2021, Joy scored Skydance Animation's first short film Blush, executive produced by David Ellison, Dana Goldberg and John Lasseter.
 Her score had won the 2021 Hollywood Music in Media awards for Best Music, and nominated for an Annie award for Outstanding Achievement for Music in an Animated Television/Media Production.
 In 2022, she was also nominated with the inaugural David Raskin Emerging Talent award by the Society of Composers and Lyricists.
 She then went on to score Skydance Animation studio's first studio logo.
 The animated sequence made its debut on the studios' first feature Luck, and will be attached to Skydance's animated film slate, which includes the Alan Menken-scored Spellbound, Nathan Greno's Swapped and Brad Bird's Ray Gunn, going forward.

 She is also the composer for Skydance Animation's TV series WondLa, an animated sci-fi fantasy television series based on the books The Search for WondLa, A Hero for WondLa, and The Battle for WondLa by Tony DiTerlizzi.
+Her 3 season soundtracks for WondLa was released by Milan Records.

 In 2023, she scored her first episodic TV series, Netflix's Glamorous, created by Jordon Nardino (Star Trek: Discovery) and starring Kim Cattrall and Miss Benny.
 Her score was released by Lakeshore Records on July 7, 2023.

-Her soundtrack for Skydance Animation's TV series WondLa was released by Milan Records on June 28, 2024.
+In 2024, Ngiaw was selected to participate in the Universal Composers Initiative, a competitive two-year development program for emerging film and television composers run by Universal Film Music and NBCUniversal.

+In 2026, Ngiaw composed the score for the romantic comedy Solo Mio, distributed by Angel Studios and starring Kevin James.
+The film was the studio’s first romantic comedy release and opened to $7.2 million at the box office, receiving an A− CinemaScore and an 81% critics score on Rotten Tomatoes.

+Ngiaw becomes the first Malaysian to win an Emmy Award.
+This milestone follows in the footsteps of Hollywood star Michelle Yeoh, who previously made history as the first Malaysian to win an Oscar and Golden Globe.